xltechasia/www-xltech-static/content/solution/consult/cto-on-call/index.md

 slides: ""
 # {{< gallery >}}
 ---
-CTO-on-Call is designed for start-ups and businesses that require a technical oversight or consuling during the formative design and development stages of solutions.
+CTO-on-Call is designed for start-ups and businesses that require a technical oversight or consulting during the formative design and development stages of solutions.

 As your CTO-on-Call, XLTech can help you define, resolve and document your project’s architecture, design principles, integration solutions, interface specifications, API, RFP/RFQ process, technology stacks, data models and solution selection.